Public printing in our Libraries is unavailable

 Leyton Jubilee Park is our biggest park and was named to mark the Queen's Diamond Jubilee in 2012.

 Christopher Robbins was a Councillor in Grove Green Ward and he loved Leyton Jubilee Park.
-He led on, and personally oversaw, the establishment and development of this park in 2012; and then continued to be actively involved in its management.
+He led, and personally oversaw, the establishment and development of this park in 2012; and then continued to be actively involved in its management.
 Sadly Councillor Christopher Robbins passed away in 2021 and will be sadly missed.
 However, his influence on the park lives on, and a number of developments will continue, to form part of his legacy to the Borough of Waltham Forest.

 The park has a fantastic play area, with a range of equipment for all ages, including a pirate ship.